How Much Money Did The Real 'Hustlers' Steal?

 Advertisement

-In a 2015 New York Magazine article by Jessica Pressler entitled "The Hustlers At Scores," which inspired the new Hustlers film, Roselyn Keo explains that Samantha Barbash would often talk to the men after they had been drugged and stolen from and convince them they had a good time.
-"Even if the guy wasn't buying it, once he had weighed the cost of filing a formal complaint, of telling his wife and the police what he actually had done, he'd conclude it was too steep," Pressler wrote.
-Because of this, not many men came forward, so the women could have actually stolen much more than the $200,000 USD they were formally accused of taking.
-Shortly after the women's arraignment in 2014, investigators told the NYT that they were suspected of having drugged dozens of other men.

 Only four victims were included in the indictment, according to the NYT.
-One was a New Jersey cardiologist named Zyad Younan. $135,000 USD of the $200,000 USD the women were accused of stealing came from Dr. Younan.
-A total of $65,000 USD came from three other unnamed male victims, a banker, a hedge fund executive, and a real estate lawyer, the NYT reports.
+One was a New Jersey cardiologist named Zyad Younan. $135,000 (£108,000) of the $200,000 the women were accused of stealing came from Dr. Younan.
+A total of $65,000 (£52,000) came from three other unnamed male victims, a banker, a hedge fund executive, and a real estate lawyer, the NYT reports.

 Eventually, all four women pled guilty.
 Keo and Barbash got five years' probation, while Pascucci and Rosen were sentenced to 16 weekends at Rikers Island in addition to five years' probation, ABC News reports.
 No word on whether or not they had to give back those Gucci shoes.